openvinotoolkit/openvino/docs/IE_PLUGIN_DG/InferRequest.md

 ### InferRequest Constructor

-The constructor initializes helper fields and calls methods which allocate blobs:
+The constructor initializes helper fields and calls methods which allocate tensors:

 @snippet src/sync_infer_request.cpp infer_request:ctor

 > **NOTE**: Use inputs/outputs information from the compiled model to understand shape and element type of tensors, which you can set with ov::InferRequest::set_tensor and get with ov::InferRequest::get_tensor.
-A plugin uses these hints to determine its internal layouts and element types for input and output blobs if needed.
+A plugin uses these hints to determine its internal layouts and element types for input and output tensors if needed.

 ### ~InferRequest Destructor

 Destructor can contain plugin specific logic to finish and destroy infer request.

 @snippet src/sync_infer_request.cpp infer_request:dtor

+### set_tensors_impl()

+The method allows to set batched tensors in case if the plugin supports it.

+@snippet src/sync_infer_request.cpp infer_request:set_tensors_impl

+### query_state()

+The method returns variable states from the model.

+@snippet src/sync_infer_request.cpp infer_request:query_state

 ### infer()